$p$-wave superconductivity and Josephson current in $p$-wave unconventional magnet/$s$-wave superconductor hybrid systems: Energy gap structure and the emergence of nodal structures in PUM-SCs

 Next, we confirm the condition of the emergence of nodal structures in the bulk of PUM-SCs at $(t_{x},t_{y})=(t,0)$ ($p_{x}$-wave UM-SC), $\mu=-4t$, and $\Delta=0.01t$.
 At $J=0$ [Fig.~\ref{figa:2} (a)], the fully-gapped structure appears.
 As shown in Fig.~\ref{figa:2} (b) at $J=0.005t$, for $J<\Delta$, the energy gap structure is still fully-gapped.
 At $J=\Delta=0.01t$, the nodal structure is obtained [Fig.~\ref{figa:2} (c)], and zero-energy flat bands are also realized at $J=0.02t,0.10t,0.50t$ [Fig.~\ref{figa:2} (d)(e)(f)], for $J>\Delta$.
-Thus, for $J>\Delta$ with nonzero $t_{x,y}$, nodal structures can be exhibited in the bulk of PUM-SCs.
-Therefore, the effective pairing symmetry becomes spin-triplet $p$-wave superconductivity for $J>\Delta$ and nonzero $t_{x,y}$.
+Then, in Eq.\ (\ref{BdG_Ek_x}), we can find the condition of the realization of the gap closing: $J=\Delta$ for $E^{-}_{\pm}(\bm{k})=0$ and $\varepsilon(\bm{k})=0$, at $k_x=0$.
+Thus, for $J>\Delta$ with nonzero $t_{x,y}$, nodal structures with zero-energy flat bands can be exhibited in the bulk of PUM-SCs.